 Long term (20+ years)

-Wealth creation for your dream retirement
+Wealth creation for your dream retirement that includes not having to work until you are 75.

 “I will save 10% of my income this year” doesn’t really sound like a super motivating goal, does it?